 You may choose to take advanced electives that support additional depth in your primary area of interest or select electives to diversify your skills and knowledge.
 The courses you select from are organized as introductory through advanced, with most advanced courses having a prerequisite sequence.

-We ask all students to participate in an internship for a number of reasons.
+We recommend all students to participate in an internship (for credit or not) for a number of reasons.
 First, it gives you the opportunity to see the results of the skills you’re building in real-world situations.
-Second, it gives you a better understanding of the challenges in the field, which you bring back to your second-year coursework.
+Second, it gives you a better understanding of the opportunities and challenges in the field, which you bring back to your second-year coursework.
 Third, it allows you to build experience, as well as a stronger resume and/or portfolio, which future employers look for.
 And finally, we know that the connections made during internships often lead directly to employment, helping to ensure that your odds of finding a job in the field of your choice after graduation are nearly guaranteed.

 Sign up for our interest list and receive: